 The department is continuing to explore new ways to incorporate technology into the lives of inmates.
-For example, DOC recently started a pilot program at several prisons allowing certain inmates taking college courses to use of full-size tablets.
+For example, DOC recently started a pilot program at several prisons allowing certain inmates taking college courses the use of full-size tablets.

-The department also allows inmates to purchase small computer tablets, about the size of a smart phone, which they can use to listen to music and also compose emails and that can be sent when connected to a kiosk.
+The department also allows inmates to purchase small computer tablets, about the size of a smart phone, which they can use to listen to music and also compose emails that can be sent when connected to a kiosk.